โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Bamburi Airport (BMQ) is a specialized regional airstrip serving the coastal resort district of Bamburi, located just north of Mombasa on Kenya's Indian Ocean coastline.
-The facility features a single 985-meter asphalt runway situated at an elevation of approximately 78 feet above sea level.
+The airport operates with a single 985-meter asphalt runway situated at an elevation of approximately 78 feet above sea level.
 Given its strategic proximity to the white sand beaches and luxury hotels of the north coast, the airport serves as a vital aerial gateway for high-end tourists, private pilots, and corporate charters seeking to bypass the congested urban traffic of central Mombasa.
 The 'terminal' at Bamburi is a modest, functional building designed to facilitate the rapid transition of small groups of travelers between aircraft and local ground transport.
 It provides basic passenger processing services and a centralized waiting area, though it lacks the complex infrastructure of major international hubs like the nearby Moi International Airport (MBA).
 The facility is primarily optimized for daylight operations under visual flight rules (VFR), serving as a critical operational point for regional charter companies that provide scenic coastal flights and direct links to Kenya's national parks and private conservancies.
 Amenities within the immediate airport precinct are minimal, focusing on the essential needs of transit passengers.
 While the terminal houses basic restroom facilities and a small seating area, travelers have immediate access to the extensive world-class hospitality services of Bamburi, including fine dining, beachfront bars, and the famous Haller Park nature reserve located just a short drive away.
 Ground transportation is well-supported by local taxi ranks and pre-arranged hotel shuttles that connect the airstrip to the various resorts along the Malindi Highway.
 The airport remains a key asset for the region's high-end tourism sector, offering an exclusive and efficient arrival experience in one of Kenya's most popular coastal destinations.

 ๐Ÿ”„ Connection Tips